vitorp07/Kodistubs/docs/using.rst

     **Adding Kodistubs to the current project in PyCharm**

 This enables code completion and docstrings pop-ups for Kodi Python API functions/classes/methods.
-PyCharm also supports `mypy`_ type annotations so it should warn you if you are trying to pass incompatible arguments to functions or methods.
+PyCharm also supports `PEP-484`_ type annotations so it should warn you if you are trying to pass incompatible arguments to functions or methods.

 .. figure:: _static/pycharm_autocompletion.jpg